Hives/hives.github.io/_posts/2019-02-19-precourse-weeks-2-and-3-learning-objectives-lambdas.md

-This exists for historical reasons (prior to Ruby 1.8 the parser had trouble with method-style argument syntax inside pipes for lambdas) which no longer pertain so the stabby syntax is no longer necessary, apparently you still see it used fairly widely.
+This exists for historical reasons (prior to Ruby 1.8 the parser had trouble with method-style argument syntax inside pipes for lambdas) which no longer pertain, so the stabby syntax is no longer necessary.
+Apparently you still see it used fairly widely though.